Military SEALS paddle an inflatable past a Washington State island on maneuvers.

 Washington is vital to U.S. defense policies for many reasons.
 The state’s deep water ports, strategically located airports, proximity to the Pacific Rim and integrated rail and road system, as well as a pro-military civilian population, allow the various branches to meet their mission needs with tremendous flexibility and collaboration.

 Washington is indeed unique.
 JBLM is the largest joint base west of the Rockies and the most requested separation duty station in the U.S. Army.
 The state hosts the only Navy station that has an airfield, strategic weapons facility and shipyard in the same vicinity and PSNS has the only dry dock on the west coast capable of handling Nimitz-class aircraft carriers.
-Washington’s Coast Guard base supports homeland security in four states and patrols the entire Pacific Ocean – all 460,000 miles of it.
+Washington’s Coast Guard base supports homeland security in four states and patrols all 460,000 miles of the Pacific Ocean.

 Base Overview